stated-tech/Grants-Program/applications/root.md

 We can see how from these initial foundations we are on a path to solving issues such as **talent acquisition**, development and accreditation using the system to bootstrap the sourcing, sustaining and scaling collective network intelligence.

-The preferundum pallet development has begun, we need to continue it with the proxy logic.
-Then, we will create a full interface that will interact with the pallets, the proxies, the IPFS storage.
+The preferundum pallet development has begun.
+Then, we will create a full interface that will interact with the pallets and stored on IPFS.

 >By pushing in exactly the opposite direction to form creation and data standardisation, we inspire more originality and opportunity, designing in a more humane way… appreciating that what works for some, will not work for all.